Adriel brings automation to small business advertising – TechCrunch

 So why is Adriel still seeing growth?
 She argued, “We see that even in the midst of tough times, many startups and entrepreneurs are not giving up their businesses.
 In fact, they are shifting their focus and investments into more digital to reach their customers.”

-As part of its response to COVID-19, the company is also donating ads to support small business customers in San Francisco area.
+As part of its response to COVID-19, the company is also donating ads to support small business customers in the San Francisco area.

 Adriel’s technology automatically generates creative materials and suggests keywords for ads, as well as managing the targeting.
 But there’s also a human team that reviews campaigns and suggests ways to improve.
 The company does not require retainers or contracts, but charges a 19% fee on ad spend.